neurodesk/play/content/en/tutorials-examples/tutorials/functional_imaging/physio.md

 ## Download Example Data

-The example data should already be present in NeuroDesk in the following folder `/opt/spm12`
+The example data should already be present in neurodesk in the following folder `/opt/spm12`

 If you cannot find the example data there:
 1. Download the latest version from the [location mentioned in the TAPAS distribution](https://github.com/translationalneuromodeling/tapas/blob/master/misc/log_tapas.txt)